skoh7645/apposody-stack-creation/stack-creation.md

 So now that we have the environment variables set, we need to ensure that the flask module is installed, along with any dependencies.
 We will use `pipenv` to help us build a list of dependencies, and then use pip to install those dependencies into the dependency directory (which is already defined in the sample stack in the line `ENV APPSODY_DEPS=/project/deps`).
 We then set the python path to pick up these dependencies.
 Don't worry if you are not that familiar with dependencies in python - the key take away here is that we need to provide some code in the Docker file that will install whatever technology components we need, plus their dependencies.

 Finally, we tell flask the entry point (which is server code we will write in the next step).
-To do all the above, we add the following to `Dockerfile-stack`, typically towards the end of the file after the `WORKDIR` is set.
+To do all the above, we add the following to `Dockerfile-stack`, typically towards the end of the file after the `WORKDIR` is set:

 ```bash
 RUN pip install pipenv